Stark effect: Second order

 For some molecules this expression is a reasonable approximation, too.

 For the ground state $\alpha_0$ is always positive, i.e., the quadratic Stark shift is always negative.

 Problems

 The perturbative treatment of the Stark effect has some problems.
 In the presence of an electric field, states of atoms and molecules that were previously bound (square-integrable), become formally (non-square-integrable) resonances of finite width.
 These resonances may decay in finite time via field ionization.
 For low lying states and not too strong fields the decay times are so long, however, that for all practical purposes the system can be regarded as bound.
 For highly excited states and/or very strong fields ionization may have to be accounted for.
 (See also the article on the Rydberg atom).

 Applications

 The Stark effect is at the basis of the spectral shift measured for voltage-sensitive dyes used for imaging of the firing activity of neurons.

+The Stark effect is used to slow down and manipulate molecular beams.